 ASSESSING THE IMPACTS OF SWIM-WITH-WHALES TOURISM

+In 2014, the Queensland government authorised commercial tourism companies to begin immersive swimming activities with humpback whales, currently listed as a “vulnerable” species under the Australian Environment Protection and Biodiversity Conservation Act.
 In July 2018, we launched a Swim-With-Whales Impact Study to collect scientific data on the impact of immersive (in-water) activities on humpback whales in Hervey Bay.
 On these research expeditions, passengers have an opportunity to be in the water alongside these magnificent mammals while contributing to important research with significant implications for the future of humpback whales in Hervey Bay.

 LIFE HISTORY STUDY USING PHOTO-IDENTIFICATION

 Pacific Whale Foundation scientists established the first and now longest-running humpback whale photo-identification project in the South Pacific.
 Today, our Southern Hemisphere Humpback Whale Catalogue is the largest curated database of photo-identified humpback whales in East Australia, greatly adding to scientific understanding of the population’s ecology and life history traits.

 Every whale has its own unique features, including the overall shape of the flukes (or tail), trailing edges, acquired scars, and natural pigmentation.
 These characteristics can be identified in photos and compared with other sightings to match and track individual whales.
 Photo-identification serves as a non-invasive way to gather information on the life histories of whales, including approximate age and migratory movements.